xolox/vim-misc/README.md

 #### The `xolox#misc#open#file()` function

-Given a pathname as the first argument, this opens the file with the program associated with the file type.
+Given a pathname or URL as the first argument, this opens the file with the program associated with the file type.
 So for example a text file might open in Vim, an `*.html` file would probably open in your web browser and a media file would open in a media player.

 This should work on Windows, Mac OS X and most Linux distributions.
 If this fails to find a file association, you can pass one or more external